ArtRage: Versions

-ArtRage comes in seven current editions.
-The mobile apps are ArtRage for Android, ArtRage Oil Painter Free for Android, ArtRage for iPhone, and ArtRage for iPad.
-A version called ArtRage Touch is also available in the Windows App Store for Metro devices.
-The desktop versions are ArtRage Lite and ArtRage 4.
-A free demo version of ArtRage 4 is also available.
+Seven editions of ArtRage currently exist.
+Mobile apps include versions for Android, iPhone, and iPad.
+A version called ArtRage Touch is also available for Metro devices.
+Desktop editions include Lite and ArtRage 4, a free demo version of the latter also being available.

 ArtRage 1, ArtRage 2, ArtRage Studio and ArtRage Studio Pro have been discontinued.

-Ambient Design releases a new edition of ArtRage on three to four yearly upgrade cycle.
-There is a major free update halfway through this cycle (the X.5 edition) and ongoing free patches and minor updates.
-Some updates continue for the previous version, although support is slowly phased out over time.
-For example, backdated upgrades to Studio Pro included bug fixes, DRM removal for Steam users, and a fix to allow it to work properly on OS X Mavericks, and the iPad version was updated to include Retina support.

-ArtRage is also available through Steam.
-It was part of the very first non-gaming software launch on Steam, on October 10, 2012.
+ArtRage was made available on Steam on October 10, 2012, as part of the very first non-gaming software launch on the platform.
 The Steam version does not include DRM and can be used without Steam running.

 Languages

 ArtRage 4 is available in several languages, but the manual is only available in English.
 The other versions have manuals available in assorted languages.
 Language is chosen when installing the program (except for the ArtRage 2 alternative editions).